wp-plugins/background-manager/readme.txt

 == Changelog ==

+= 1.0.6 =
+* __Added:__ Background image links
+* __Added:__ Support for overlay opacity
+* __Added:__ New background overlays
+    * Black and White Grid
+    * Black and White Horizontal Line (dense)
+    * Jeans effect
+* Improved: The Slide and Cover transition effects have been improved, handling various image sizes and smaller browser windows better.
+* Changed: The Preview window on the _Settings_ page will now remain in view, which allows the user to scroll the page down to additional options/settings and see any changes without having to refer back to the Preview.
+* Fixed: 'Background' menu entry on front-end admin bar could potentially cause a fatal error due to unchecked use of admin-privileged function, changed to a user option storing home url instead

 = 1.0 (January 21, 2012) =
-* Added: Support for additional transition effects for full-screen images, including the ability to disable it.
+* __Added:__ Support for additional transition effects for full-screen images, including the ability to disable it.
-* Added: Ability to select transition effect speed.
+* __Added:__ Ability to select transition effect speed.
 * Fixed: Background images were always scaled down to 1024 pixels.
 * Fixed: 'Background' menu entry on front-end admin bar directed user to incorrect URL.
 * Fixed: Under certain conditions, the fade-in of a full-screen image happened too quick after the on-ready `hide()`, causing the image to disappear.